abitabir/yordevs-quiz-night-2023/README.md

    + required
    - placeholder

+1. What is the purpose of meta tags?

+   - To only store information about browsers.
+   + To store data relevant to web browsers and search engines.
+   - To only store information about search engines.
+   - To only store information about users.

-## Ending here
+## Conclusion
 Aaaand you're done - phew!
-Congratulations on getting to the end.
+Congratulations on getting here.
 Just remember to send your answers in an email off to yordevs@yusu.org!